-In the following we describe the techniques that were proposed to the Network Operation Centers of the Academic Institutes in order to provide IPv6 services to the end users.
+In the following we describe the techniques that were proposed to the Network Operation Centers of the academic institutes in order to provide IPv6 services to the end users.

-3.3.
-The Tunnel Broker solution for GRNET
+The tunnel broker solution for GRNET

 In order to provide IPv6 services to the end users without investing many resources or making changes to the network, one of the apparent solutions is the deployment of the tunnel broker.
-Our approach is described in figure 2.
-We setup a server that implements the user interface and also has the permissions to change the routers configuration in order to setup the tunnels.
-The tunnel broker software checks the IPv4 address of every user, determines in which Institute he belongs to and setups a tunnel between the user and his local IPv6 router.
-If the Institute does not maintain an IPv6 router then the tunnel is established between the user and the backbone IPv6 router.
+Our approach is described in Figure 2.
+We set-up a server that implements the user interface and also has permission to change the router's configuration in order to set up the tunnels.
+The tunnel broker software checks the IPv4 address of every user, determines in which institute the user belongs and set-up a tunnel between the user and the local IPv6 router.
+If the institute does not maintain an IPv6 router then the tunnel is established between the user and the backbone IPv6 router.

-Figure 2: Tunnel Broker operation in GRNET
+Figure 2 Tunnel broker operation in GRNET

-3.4.
 The configured tunnels solution for GRNET

-The second solution in order to provide IPv6 connectivity to the end user was to deploy configured tunnels between specific routers and the local IPv6 router.
-Each University used the IPv6 space that had been assigned to it by GRNET.
-The topology that is implemented inside the campus networks is a mesh one meaning that there is a tunnel between each pair of routers participating to the IPv6 network.
+The second solution, in order to provide IPv6 connectivity to the end user, was to deploy configured tunnels between specific routers and the local IPv6 router.
+Each university used the IPv6 space that had been assigned to it by GRNET.
+The topology that is implemented inside the campus networks is a mesh one, meaning that there is a tunnel between each pair of routers participating in the IPv6 network.
 Each router with an IPv6 interface activated on it has been configured with a static route for all native IPv6 addresses pointing to the local IPv6 router, which is connected to the 6bone through the tunneling interface of the backbone IPv6 router.